org-tigris-jsapar/jsapar/README.md

 * The input and outputs are given by java.io.Reader and java.io.Writer which means that it is not necessarily files that are parsed or generated.
 * The schema contains information about the format of each cell regarding data type and syntax.
-* Parsing errors can either be handled by exceptions thrown at first error or the errors can be collected during parsing to be able to deal with them later.
+* Errors can either be handled by exceptions thrown at first error or the errors can be collected during parsing to be able to deal with them later.
 * Can consume or produce an internal xml format which can be used to transform any of the supported formats into any markup language by the use of xslt.
+### Bean mapping features
+* Support converting Java objects to or from any of the other supported input or output formats.
+* Supports natively all primitive types, Number types, String, BigDecimal, BigInteger, Enum, java.util.Date and the java.time types.
+* It is possible to programmatically make manipulations and transformations between parsing and the bean is created which makes it possible to join and split cells that does not fit a bean property one-to-one.
 ### CSV features
 * Support for CSV and all other delimited files such as TAB-separated or multi character separated.
 * Configurable line separator character sequence.
 * Handles quoted cells with configurable quote character.
 * Can handle quotes both according to [RFC4180](https://tools.ietf.org/html/rfc4180) and naive quoting first and last.
 * Handles multi line quoted CSV cells.
 Line breaks are allowed within quoted cells.
+* Cell separator can be configured as one or multiple characters.
 ### Fixed width features
-* Can both parse and compose flat files with fixed positions with or without line separator character.
+* Can both parse and compose flat files with fixed positions with or without line separator characters.
 * Custom fill character
 * Custom cell alignment
 * [Implied decimal](https://www.ibm.com/support/knowledgecenter/en/SSLVMB_24.0.0/spss/base/syn_data_list_implied_decimal_positions.html)